Introduction Of Oyster CDP (Customer Data Platform)

 Oyster does not mandate a particular naming convention.
 Please do include these elements in order to make differentiating your data easier and prevent any chance of overwriting files:

 - Date/timestamp indicating either when you created the file or the time range of the data

-Regardless of whether your data is formatted as columnar or key-value, adhering to these general guidelines will produce best results.
-For all data types, We recommend using UTF-8 encoding.
+Regardless of whether your data is formatted as columnar or key-value, adhering to these general guidelines will produce the best results.
+For all data types, we recommend using UTF-8 encoding.
 UTF-8 is in wide adoption and ensures maximum compatibility across different systems.
-ASCII encoding is accepted as it is included in the UTF-8 standard.

 - When in doubt, use double quotes.
 Data containing punctuation characters is at risk of delimiter collision and thus data bleed, where the delimiter chosen (such as a comma or pipe) also appears as part of the data values.
 This can cause us to interpret data in a particular row as belonging to the wrong field.
 To avoid this, enclose each field, key, and value in double quotes, with delimiters such as commas, pipes, and equals signs outside the quotes.
 Please ensure all quotes are closed with an even number of double quotes characters per data row.
 If using quotes, best practice (but not required) is to quote all fields rather than only those with delimiter collision potential.
 It is not necessary to quote empty/null fields.
 If a particular field value itself contains double quotes characters, they should be properly escaped and maintain the “even number of quotes” rule:

 - Do not use placeholders for empty values.
 If a given field for a particular row of data has no value, leave it blank.
 Do not use a placeholder such as “NULL” or “N/A”.

 We at Express Analytics prefer and recommend that you provide column-based files, particularly when there is more than one identifier field (this will typically be offline/PII data with a name & postal, multiple email addresses, or some combination thereof).